OCamlPro/owi/README.md

 - [`owi conc`]: a concolic Wasm interpreter;
 - [`owi fmt`]: a formatter for Wasm;
 - [`owi opt`]: an optimizer for Wasm;
+- [`owi replay`]: run a module containing symbols with concrete values from a model produced by a previous symbolic execution
 - [`owi run`]: a concrete Wasm interpreter;
 - [`owi script`]: an interpreter for [Wasm scripts];
 - [`owi sym`]: a symbolic Wasm interpreter;